 When it is time to plant a new garden or to renovate your lawn, there is a good possibility you will need to do some tilling.
-There two types of tillers on the market which homeowners could have in there arsenal.
+There are two types of tillers on the market that homeowners could have in their arsenal.
 We are going to take a look to see which is better an electric vs gas garden tiller.

 What are tillers used for?

 Well, that is actually a great question.
 Tillers are used by farmers and home gardeners to loosen and uncompact soil.
 The turning of the soil adds air to the soil, also known as aeration.
 Adding air to the soil helps with soil and fertilizer uptake.
 This results in faster and better-growing gardens and lawns.
 That is what everyone is looking for right?

 Tilling is also good for use in the defense against weeds and insects in your garden.
 Proper tilling can also lead to better-balanced soil.
 By adding amendments to the soil prior to tilling you can help bring the soil back in balance with the proper nutrients that plants need to grow.